GeorgiosPapadakis/My-CV/README.md

 # My CV

-Just in case yoy want to see my cv.
+Just in case you want to see my cv.